tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4f-ava-apache-ssl.md

-# 3e-barbara-apache-ssl.md
+# 4f-ava-apache-ssl.md

-Switching the server over to barbara and implementing ssl.
+Implementing ava as a backup server, so it needs to be able to run ssl.

 # Setup SSL

-We want to use the same certificates we are using on ava, now on barbara.
+We want to use the same certificates we are using on barbara.

-- These files are all in `/etc/letsencrypt`
+- All letsencrypt files are in `/etc/letsencrypt`

 ## References

-The reference below is like 10 years old and this SSL stuff was giving me nightmares recently so let's dig a little deeper.

 - (1) Formely I thought this was "the life-saving reference," but now I am not so sure:
   - https://serverfault.com/questions/209409/moving-ssl-certificate-from-one-apache-server-to-another